 QUIET DAYS and OTHER RETREATS:

-The proposed training day is designed as a key way of learning how to open up Catholic teaching on “Communion with the Lord,” “the Real Presence” and “Word Made Flesh” to our students here in our Diocese, and picks up on themes developed with REC/HRE/Chaplains in recent INSET days.
-It is designed to illustrate to teachers a possible method of helping our students to learn and pray about the key “narrative” of the Mass through 4 elements:
+The training day aimed to enable Catholic educators to open up Catholic teaching on “Communion with the Lord,” “the Real Presence” and “Word Made Flesh” to students here in our Diocese, picking up on themes developed with REC/HRE/Chaplains in recent INSET days.
+It was designed to illustrate possible methods of helping our students to learn and pray about the key “narrative” of the Mass through 4 elements:

 1. Short scripture readings, relevant to each section of the Mass (Kyrie, Gloria etc).
 5 mins

 2. A short reflection on the meaning of each section and on the piece of music about to be played.
 15 mins

 3. A playing of the musical setting of the relevant section of the Mass.
 15 mins

 The aim is to give teachers a set of tools to enable students to develop their understanding and ownership of the meaning of the Mass.